 We envision a community that welcomes New American neighbors, values their cultures, understands and addresses their needs, celebrates their achievements and elevates their voices.

-FIRN empowers foreign-born individuals by providing programs and direct services that help them access community resources and opportunities.
+FIRN empowers New Americans by providing programs and direct services to help them achieve their goals and/or access community resources and opportunities.

 FIRN is a nonprofit organization in Howard County, Maryland that empowers immigrants, refugees, asylees and other foreign-born individuals by helping them to access community resources and opportunities.
 FIRN provides immigration counseling, interpreting & translation services, information and referrals and a variety of workshops.

 FIRN grew out of an informal support service for foreign-born students at Howard Community College (HCC) and an idea by Pat Hatch for a place where immigrants could ask questions without feeling uneasy.
 Pat shared her idea with the Columbia Foundation and with HCC’s teachers of English as a Second Language, whose students were continually posing questions that had little to do with English, but much to do with survival in a new culture.

 Pat and HCC joined forces.
 With initial seed money from the Columbia Foundation, FIRN opened its doors in October 1981, staffed only by Pat.
 In its first year, the project served 90 persons from 10 countries.
 In 1984, FIRN was incorporated as a 501(c)(3) nonprofit organization.
 Slowly its services expanded to include immigration counseling, interpreting and other critical services.